 The Wisconsin eHealth Program is led by the eHealth and quality administrator.
 The eHealth and quality administrator is responsible for formulating and leading policy and technology initiatives that foster adoption of certified electronic health record (EHR) technology, secure health information exchange (HIE) at a state and national level, and related initiatives to achieve Wisconsin’s health care delivery transformation goals.

-The eHealth and quality administrator oversees the administration of the Medicaid EHR Incentive Program and coordinates the leveraging of the state’s purchasing power and policy levers.
+The eHealth and quality administrator oversees the administration of the Wisconsin Medicaid Promoting Interoperability Program (formerly known as the EHR Incentive Program) and coordinates the leveraging of the state’s purchasing power and policy levers.
 An example includes establishing requirements for entities reimbursed, licensed, and/or regulated by the state to participate in e-prescribing, electronics labs results delivery, or electronically sharing care summaries across transitions of care.

 What is the eHealth Program?